 It’s important to note that not all fiber is made equal.
 The two types of fiber you find in food are soluble fibers and insoluble fibers.
 Soluble fibers readily bind with water to form gel-like substances in the gut that help add bulk to stools.
 Insoluble fibers, on the other hand, pass through the gut relatively unchanged and help promote the movement of material through the GI tract.

 On the keto diet, the vast majority of your fiber will come from vegetables, which are great sources of both soluble and insoluble fibers.

 Micronutrients are arguably the most overlooked aspect of any diet, whether it’s keto or not.
-In contrast to macronutrients, like fat and protein, micronutrients are substances that our bodies only require in relatively small amounts.
+In contrast to macronutrients, micronutrients are substances that our bodies only require in relatively small amounts.
 Examples of micronutrients are vitamins and minerals.

 While you only need small amounts of micronutrients for health and longevity, that doesn’t mean they are not important.
 Quite the opposite actually, as research suggests that micronutrient deficiencies are a growing health concern among the general population.6

 Some scientists and clinicians even go so far as to assert that low micronutrient intake is an underlying cause of morbidity and mortality.

 So, how do micronutrients affect constipation?
 In reality, the more appropriate question is how don’t micronutrients affect constipation?

 There are 100s of micronutrients that we need for healthy cellular physiology, impacting every bodily system.
 Major micronutrients that play a role in bowel frequency are electrolyte minerals (particularly magnesium).
 In fact, low magnesium intake is associated with ongoing constipation in otherwise healthy individuals.7